 6) Now let’s maintain it

 Once you've set the foundations - maintain it!
-A collective commitment to making individual and team improvements and changes that enhance performance and capitalise on strengths, will ensure your team is constantly working together as effectively and efficiently as possible.
+A collective commitment to making individual and team improvements, that enhance performance and capitalise on strengths, will ensure your team is constantly working together as effectively and efficiently as possible.
 Re-visit these commitments as often as you need to.
 As situations and targets change, update and reconsider what your team needs to do to keep the momentum going.

 When team members work well together, there is little they cannot accomplish.
 Make sure you're looking at the bigger picture when it comes to your teams and increase your chances of developing a high performing team.